Important Dates

 - Avoid time conflicts.
 (Note that an alternate request may be in time conflict with its primary request, however.)

-- Do not enter a course more than once as a primary request.
+- Do not enter a course more than once.
 (If you can’t get into a course using a higher ranked number, you won’t have success getting into it using a lower ranked number.)

 Holds on Your Account: You will not be able to enter course requests if you are on financial or student health hold.
 The Law School cannot lift these holds, so it is up to you to take the following step(s).